 Robin Richardson runs regular poetry workshops and seminars, mentoring dozens of students a year, with a focus on helping ambitious writers find their voice, hone their craft, and get published with reputable presses.

 If you are humble, ambitious, and dedicated to excelling as a writer, both in skill and in capacity of thought, you have come to the right place.

-Robin Richardson is the author of three collections of poetry, and is Editor-in-Chief at Minola Review.
-Her work has appeared in Salon, Poetry Magazine, The Walrus, Hazlitt, and Tin House, among others.
+Robin Richardson is the author of three collections of poetry, including Sit How You Want (named one of the best books of the year by CBC), and is Editor-in-Chief at Minola Review.
+Her work has appeared in Salon, POETRY, The American Poetry Review, The Walrus, Hazlitt, Best Canadian Poetry, and Tin House, among others.
 She holds an MFA in Writing from Sarah Lawrence College, has won the Fortnight Poetry Prize in the U.K., The John B. Santorini Award, The Joan T. Baldwin Award, and has been shortlisted for the CBC, Walrus, and ARC Poetry Prizes, among others.
-Richardson's latest collection, Sit How You Want, is out now with Véhicule Press. www.sithowyouwant.org
+Richardson's work has been adapted to song by Andrew Staniland through The Brooklyn Art Song Society.

 CONTACT firstname.lastname@example.org photo credit: Alejandro Collados-Nunez